 Backlinks: The core of off-page SEO, backlinks are links to your site from other sites.
 Having a backlink from a high-quality site can help give your own site a boost.
 One of the best ways to acquire backlinks is to produce content that other people want to share.
 You can also consider submitting guest blogs to trusted industry websites, or getting listed on popular and respected industry sites and platforms.

-Leveraging Video: The second biggest search engine in the world isn’t Bing, or Yahoo, or even Ask Jeeves — it’s YouTube.
+Leveraging Video: The second biggest search engine in the world isn’t Bing or Yahoo — it’s YouTube.
 By establishing a company YouTube channel, publishing engaging videos, and linking back to your site, you can make a positive impact on your SEO.

 Social Media: Promoting your content on your own social media accounts won’t necessarily help you shoot up the search rankings, but if your content is picked up and shared by the right influencers, that can be huge.